nepgpn/project-ml-microservice-kubernetes/README.md

 ####  Delete Cluster

-If you want to delete the kubernetes cluster just run this command `minikube delete`.
-You can also stop the kubernetes cluster with this command `minikube stop`
+After completion of the project, run `minikube delete` or  stop the kubernetes cluster with this command `minikube stop`

 #### CircleCi Integration